 ‘I absolutely devoured this powerful book that is reminiscent of The Giver and The Girl Who Drank the Moon.’ —Angie Tally, The Country Bookshop

 ‘A wonderful page turner and one I could not put down.’ —Judith Lafitte, Octavia Books

 ‘Forde’s exploration of language as both weapon and saviour is a noble one, and environmental undertones bolster its power.
 Pair with Patrick Ness’ The Knife of Never Letting Go.’ —Booklist

 Patricia Forde lives in Galway, in the west of Ireland.
-She has published five books for children, and written two plays, as well as several television drama series for children and teenagers.
+She has published many books for children in both English and Irish, and written two plays, as well as several television drama series for children and teenagers.
 She has worked as a writer on both English and Irish language soap operas.
 In another life, she was a primary school teacher and the artistic director of Galway Arts Festival.